glee4810/ehrsql-2024/README.md

 A list of python dictionary in the JSON format:
 ```
 {
-  id -> identifier of the example,
+  id -> Identifier of the example,
-  question -> identifier of the example
+  question -> Input question (This can be either answerable or unanswerable given the MIMIC-IV schema)
 }
 ```